photoprism/photoprism-docs/docs/user-guide/navigate.md

 The user interface is now in selection mode:

-- to additionally select individual pictures, click anywhere on them except on the play/view icons in the corner
+- to additionally select individual pictures, click them anywhere except on the play/view icons in the corner
 - to select multiple pictures at once, press shift+click so all pictures between the last selected picture and the one you shift+click will be selected

 ### Mobile Devices ###